valkey-io/valkey-doc/commands/migrate.md

 * `COPY` -- Do not remove the key from the local instance.
 * `REPLACE` -- Replace existing key on the remote instance.
-* `KEYS` -- If the key argument is an empty string, the command will instead migrate all the keys that follow the `!KEYS` option (see the above section for more info).
+* `KEYS` -- If the key argument is an empty string, the command will instead migrate all the keys that follow the `KEYS` option (see the above section for more info).
 * `AUTH` -- Authenticate with the given password to the remote instance.
 * `AUTH2` -- Authenticate with the given username and password pair.